-- 1. Minimum of 32 total semester credit hours as outlined - 2.
+- 1. Minimum of 62 total semester credit hours as outlined - 2.
 Grade of C or better in all core courses - 3.
 Cumulative grade point average of 2.0 or better - 4.
-See page 149 for specifics on the religion requirements for this certificate - 5.
+Complete Book of Mormon I or II, plus 6 additional credit hours of Religion - 5.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation